open-edge-insights/eii-core/README.md

 Please incldue following services in [docker-compose.yml](docker_setup/docker-compose.yml) for Time series analytics example.

-> ia_telegraf, ia_influxdbconnector, ia_data_analytics, ia_visualizer
+> ia_telegraf, ia_influxdbconnector, ia_kapacitor, ia_grafana

 This will enable building of Telegraf and the Kapacitor based analytics containers.
-More details on enabling this mode can be referred from [TimeSeriesAnalytics/README.md](TimeSeriesAnalytics/README.md)
+More details on enabling this mode can be referred from [Kapacitor/README.md](Kapacitor/README.md)

 The sample temperature sensor can be simulated using the [tools/mqtt-temp-sensor](tools/mqtt-temp-sensor) application.